-Editing content on your site is easy, but there are a few things to keep in mind when your edited content that is already published on a LIVE site.
+Editing content on your site is easy, but there are a few things to keep in mind when you're editing content that is already published on a LIVE site.

 The Sector Drupal 8 Starter Kit doesn't come with a preconfigured moderated content workflow - yet.
 This article assumes that you are working on a Sector site without Drupal workflow and moderation.

 The main difference between adding new content and making changes to existing, live content on your website is that in the second case, your node is already published.
 Any changes you make and save will be publicly available, and your options around preview are limited.

 But it's not as bad as it sounds - the WYSIWYG editor provides a good preview for your main body content while you edit it.
 For other changes, you can use the Drupal preview - before you click save!
 Sector out of the box also provides content revisions that allow you to revert your changes after you saved them.

 Keen to have more control over content workflows?

 We are working on a Sector add-on to deliver a preconfigured and flexible workflow using Drupal 8's core workflow and moderation modules ... coming soon!
 Subscribe for Sector updates to keep in the loop.

 - Find the content you want to edit

 - Make changes to the content